Your Guide to Shopping for Engagement Rings & Diamonds Like a Pro

 Dan realizes that buying a diamond can be a daunting experience and that by leveraging the expertise of someone like Dan, clients can save potentially thousands of dollars on a diamond and an engagement ring.

-His advice has been featured in high-end publications like Modern Luxury, Brides, Bridal Guide Magazine, The Huffington Post and more.
+His advice has been featured in high-end publications like Modern Luxury, Brides, Bridal Guide Magazine, Martha Stewart Weddings, The BBC, The Huffington Post and more.